You're grieving, dammit! (Cut yourself some slack.)

-What may surprise you is that even if you're the one who initiated the divorce, you will still grieve.
+When you go through divorce, it's like a death of love.
+Even if you're the one who initiated the divorce, you will still grieve.
 This is because you are not only mourning the loss of your marriage, you are also grieving the loss of your hopes and dreams—the belief of what you thought your life was going to look like.

 A review of the five stages of grief as they relate to divorce:

-The denial stage often begins during the marriage.
+Believe it or not, the denial stage often begins during the marriage.
 It may be hard to believe or accept the fact that your marriage is over.
-You hold on to a sliver of hope that things can be different—that he will change.
+You hold on to a sliver of hope that things can be different—that things will change.
 You believe that the two of you will be able to spark that magic that once occurred in your relationship.

 Denial is normal.
 It's a way to help you grasp the fact of what's happening without overwhelming emotions.
 It's a way for you to hide from the facts in order to deal with the pain.

 Other forms of denial include not believing they want out of the marriage, not believing that they are in love with another, or finding it difficult to believe that this is really happening to you.
 After all, you never thought you would find yourself in this situation.